 Second, while the QE75Q950TS has the usual full array local dimming (FALD) lighting set up you’d expect on a premium Samsung TV, this time it’s backed up by a new power management system.
 This can redirect power from dark parts of the picture to bright ones, potentially considerably boosting contrast.

 The new processor also introduces an Adaptive Picture mode.
 This intelligently manipulates the picture to compensate for the impact of changing light levels in your room.
-Televisions have long carried light sensors, of course.
-But this new mode combines ambient light readings with analysis of the picture content so that it only adjusts image elements that need adjusting.
+This new mode combines ambient light readings with analysis of the picture content so that it only adjusts image elements that need adjusting.
 So, for instance, it can raise the brightness of dark areas to bring out shadow detail without also unnecessarily raising the brightness of light picture areas.

 Samsung’s Eden smart system is broadly unchanged from what’s gone before, which is no bad thing given that it fits pretty much every app known to man into a compact, easy to customise interface.
 Disney+, Apple TV, Netflix, Prime Video, Rakuten TV and all the UK’s key catch up services are present and correct.
 Though the latter don’t come in the convenient Freeview Play ‘container’ found on most other TVs.

 The TV supports 4K (or 8K when it arrives) and HDR from any video streaming app that carries them.
-Though Samsung still refuses to support Dolby Vision, so the HDR streams are limited to either basic HDR10, HDR10+ (which, like Dolby Vision, adds extra scene by scene data to improve HDR playback), and the HLG format some broadcasters favour for live events.
+Though Samsung still refuses to support Dolby Vision, so the HDR streams are limited to either basic HDR10, HDR10+ (which, like Dolby Vision, adds extra scene by scene data to improve HDR playback), and the HLG format for broadcasts and live streams.

 Voice control is possible via built-in Bixby or Alexa systems, and Google Assistant support is going to be added soon by a firmware update.

-Also set to arrive later in the year via a firmware update is the Filmmaker Mode.
-Created in conjunction with Hollywood creatives, this mode will essentially turn off most of the TV’s processing to deliver, supposedly, a picture that more closely resembles the way its creators’ intended it to look.
+Filmmaker Mode was created in conjunction with Hollywood creatives, this and essentially turns off most of the TV’s processing to deliver, supposedly, a picture that more closely resembles the way its creators’ intended it to look.

 Connections on the external One Connect box include four HDMIs and three USBs.
 Only one of the HDMIs is officially labelled as 2.1, and can handle 8K at 60Hz and 4K at 120Hz.
 It’s a pity there aren’t at least two such HDMIs given that both the Sony PS5 and Xbox Series X consoles will have HDMI 2.1 outputs.

-Do note, though, that the Game mode turns off many of the QE75Q950TS’s backlight controls, reducing black levels and increasing backlight blooming.
+Do note that the Game mode turns off many of the QE75Q950TS’s backlight controls, reducing black levels and increasing backlight blooming.

 Samsung QE75Q950TS set up — Standard mode a great starting point for picture quality